Praa199/client/README.md

 - ~~Deploy
 - ~~Make pizza
 - ~~show error if input form is empty
+- remove single month from state when deleting
 - create basic profile
 - return the sum of values
 - return result of subtracting both sums
 - show a year table with all months together
 - capitalize first letter of each month
+- filter diferently when creating budget.model and not by month only

 # Nice to Have